Cardinal Marx to step down as head of German Catholic bishops' group | DW | 11.02.2020

 Bishop Ulrich Neymeyr from Erfurt said that Marx represented the Bishops' Conference very well "in anything but simple times."

 The Central Committee of German Catholics (ZDK) took Marx's decision "with great regret and with the utmost respect."
-Marx has "done a great job in regaining trust and credibility in the Catholic Church," said ZDK President Thomas Sternberg.
+Marx has "done a great job in regaining trust and credibility in the Catholic Church and that he "embodied the hope of a new image of the Church in Germany," said ZDK President Thomas Sternberg.

+The religious spokesman for Chancellor Angela Merkel's Christian Democrats, Hermann Gröhe, told Germany's catholic news agency KNA that Marx was "a strong voice for the Catholic Church in Germany."

+Greens politician Konstantin von Notz emphasized that Marx had given important contributions to "humane, charity-based projects dealing with refugees."

 jsi/msh (KNA, dpa, AFP, epd)